MohamedWagdy7/eJPT-notes/Networking.md

 ### Reserved Ports
 * 0 - 1023 for the most common proccess
+* u can use 'netstat -tunp` to listen to all ports
 ## Firewalls and Network Defense
 * There are many devices to protect network , these devices use **different techniques** and work on **different layers** to perform **access control** and **attack detection and prevention**
 * **Firewalls** are specialized software modules running on a computer or network device, they filter coming in and out packets.